ergebnis/phpunit-slow-test-detector/README.md

 ### Installation as Phar

-Download `phpunit-slow-test-detector.phar` from the [latest release](https://github.com/ergebnis/phpunit-slow-test-detector/releases/latest) when using `phpunit/phpunit:^10.0.0`.
+Download `phpunit-slow-test-detector.phar` from the [latest release](https://github.com/ergebnis/phpunit-slow-test-detector/releases/latest) when using `phpunit/phpunit:^9.0.0` or `phpunit/phpunit:^10.0.0`.

 ## Usage